 Bristol Diabetes Support Network

-We run four groups across the city with the aim of offering support for people with any type of diabetes and their families and friends.
+We run three groups across the city with the aim of offering support for people with any type of diabetes and their families and friends.
 We are all volunteers and people who live with diabetes.
 We do not give medical advice.
 We have strong links with our local health professionals who support us by providing speakers on a range of topics to do with diabetes.
 We also work closely with the local Sustainability and Transformation Partnership of Bristol, North Somerset and South Gloucestershire.
 The partnership consults with us on their plans to improve diabetes services in the region.

 Bristol Central is a group for people with Type 1 diabetes.
 We meet 6 times a year and people from the group also choose to meet socially.
 We meet in different venues across the city.